ThibaultSchowing/IMPTOX_XAI/docs/index.md

 These pages aim to guide IMPTOX members in creating and interpreting models for tabular numerical data.
 The shown sample workflows assume fully numeric datasets, including ordinal categories or one-hot encodings, and focuses on predicting a target variable (classification or regression).
 To illustrate these methods, we will apply XAI techniques to well-known example datasets such as the [Pima Indians Diabetes Database](https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database) and the [Heart Disease Dataset](https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset).

+!!! info "The different types of XAI"

+    TODO - Arthur

 !!! info "The project"

     Microplastics and nanoplastics (MNP) are a growing concern for human health and the environment.
 The IMPTOX project brings together scientists from diverse fields—chemistry, biology, and medicine to investigate this pressing issue.
 Whether you're measuring MNP in environmental or animal samples, studying their impact on biofilms, tracking them as pathogen carriers, or exploring medical effects such as allergies, **the project generates a wealth of complex and valuable data**.